Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks

 Using the algebraic methods developed in Sections~\ref{sec:grobner} and~\ref{sec: traversing}, we obtain a search algorithm over the space of UEC-representatives on $n$ nodes in the language of polynomials.
-However, the polynomials used in this search are computationally inefficient to implement directly.
-To reduce the complexity of this search, in Section~\ref{sec:dag-reduct-repr}, we introduce the \emph{DAG-reduction} of a UEC-representative and show that an equivalent set of moves on DAG reductions connects the space of all UEC-representatives in the same way as the binomial moves.
+However, the polynomials used in this search are computationally inefficient when implemented directly.
+To reduce the complexity, in Section~\ref{sec:dag-reduct-repr}, we introduce the \emph{DAG-reduction} of a UEC-representative and prove that the algorithm can be rephrased in terms of DAG-reductions so as to reduce complexity.
 This reduction in complexity makes feasible an implementation of the identified search method.
-To obtain these results, new theory within the field of graphical models is derived in relation to UECs.
-It is shown that, similar to \emph{ancestral graphs} \citep{richardson2002ancestral}, there exists DAGs in a given UEC that are \emph{maximal} in the UEC with respect to edge inclusion.
-We observe that these maximal DAGs form a Markov equivalence class contained within the UEC.
-It follows that every UEC can be identified with a unique Markov equivalence class of DAGs.
-The \emph{completed partially directed acyclic graph} (CPDAG) of this Markov equivalence class is characterized, and then used to produce the DAG-reduction representation of the UEC, which is more computationally efficient than the UEC-representative in terms of both time and space complexity.
+To do this, it is shown that there exists DAGs in a given UEC that are \emph{maximal} in the UEC with respect to edge inclusion.
+We observe that these maximal DAGs form a MEC contained within the UEC.
+It follows that every UEC can be identified with a unique MEC of DAGs.
+The \emph{completed partially directed acyclic graph} (CPDAG) of this MEC is characterized, and then used to produce the DAG-reduction of the UEC, which is more computationally efficient than the UEC-representative in terms of both time and space complexity.
 The results in this section are accessible to readers with knowledge of graphical models.
-Understanding the proofs in this section additionally requires taking the results in the preceding sections for granted.